ethereum/go-ethereum/docs/_rpc/server.md

 sort_key: A
 ---

-Interacting with Geth requires sending requests to specific JSON_RPC API endpoints.
+Interacting with Geth requires sending requests to specific JSON-RPC API methods.
 Geth supports all standard Web3 [JSON-RPC API][web3-rpc] endpoints.
 The RPC requests must be sent to the node and the response returned to the client using some transport protocol.
 This page outlines the available transport protocols in Geth, providing the information users require to choose a transport protocol for